The Open Door’s Philosophy

 Our Administration Team

-Owner and Founder
+The Open Door Owner and Founder

-She loves helping parents, students, and teachers with her knowledge and expertise, and enjoys helping students by finding the best way for them to learn according to their unique strengths, needs, and learning styles.
+Heather has extensive experience and training in the field of education and learning disabilities and loves helping parents, students, and teachers through her knowledge and expertise.
+She enjoys helping students by finding the best way for them to learn according to their unique strengths, needs, and learning styles.

 “I love all of the little “aha” moments.
 When you see the child’s face light up because they just made a connection and that is going to make everything just a little bit easier for them moving forward.
 Once you have enough little moments they can look back and see how much they have accomplished.”